henriquecfreitas/fncs-api/README.md

 Simple Rest API for performing expenses CRUD operations

 ## Endpoints Documentation
-Once the app is running its OpenAPI documentation can be accessed throught the Swagger UI at `/api-spec`
+Once the app is running, its OpenAPI documentation can be accessed throught the Swagger UI at `/api-spec`

 ## Installation